First United Methodist Church (FUMC) Loveland welcomes everyone seeking a spiritual home.

 The FUMC church bus provides rides to those needing transportation to services on Sunday mornings.
 We are asking everyone (even our regulars from before the pandemic) who would like to ride the bus, or may have questions, to contact Roger Williams at 970-980-8228 (Please call after 4:00 pm.)

-Join us for our live-stream worship at 8:30 am Mountain Time Sunday mornings on YouTube by clicking the link below, or watch at your leisure.
+Click the play button below to join us for our live-stream worship at 8:30 am Mountain Time Sunday mornings on YouTube or watch at your leisure.

 Explore our ministries